-Routing traces and vias on a PCB design is often thought of as a simple task.
+Routing PCB traces and vias on a PCB design is often thought of as a simple task.
 After importing the board and arranging components on the board, it would seem a relatively easy matter to start connecting components with copper.
 While that may have been true back in the days of low-speed TTL DIP components on simple boards, today’s design requirements are much more complex.
 Traces on a PCB can carry very specific design requirements that are meant to ensure signal integrity during routing.

-Although traces might have specific routing requirements, today’s more advanced PCB routing features can help you set up and follow design rules for your traces.
+Although traces might have specific routing requirements, today’s more advanced PCB routing techniques and features can help you set up and follow design rules for your traces.
 The important routing techniques you’ll use for your board depend on the signaling standard you’re working with and the required routing topology.
 If it’s your first time designing a PCB and you’re ready for the routing phase, then don’t fret, we’ll show you how to route a PCB and determine the routing requirements you should follow in your PCB.

 Starting PCB Routing

+So what is PCB routing?
 All PCBs need to have copper that connects components on the surface layer or internal layers, known as traces.
 What qualifies as a “simple” device depends on several factors, which will determine the appropriate trace design you use in your PCB.
 Some of the important design routing requirements you’ll find in low-speed and high-speed signaling standards include: